xsteadfastx/rpi-openelec-upgrade/README.md

 rpi-openelec-upgrade
 ====================

 Script to update to the latest nightly version of openelec for the Raspberry Pi in a SSH-Session.
-There is a threat in the openelec forums about a update script (http://openelec.tv/forum/133-installation/42383-update-script-for-openelec-on-raspberry-pi) but no central place to get it.
+There is a thread in the openelec forums about a update script (http://openelec.tv/forum/133-installation/42383-update-script-for-openelec-on-raspberry-pi) but no central place to get it.
 So i thought to gather everything in a git repo.
-So thank everyone in the tread...
+So thank everyone in the original thread...

 Using it
 --------